bmoscon/cryptofeed/README.md

 Handles multiple cryptocurrency exchange data feeds and returns normalized and standardized results to client registered callbacks for events like trades, book updates, ticker updates, etc. Utilizes websockets when possible, but can also poll data via REST endpoints if a websocket is not provided.

+## Install

+    pip install cryptofeed

+or a safer installation:

+    python3 -m pip install --user --upgrade cryptofeed

+To install Cryptofeed along with all its optional dependencies in one bundle:

+    pip install cryptofeed[all]

+See more options, explanations and Pipenv usage in [INSTALL.md](https://github.com/bmoscon/cryptofeed/blob/master/INSTALL.md).

+## Example

 Please see the [examples](https://github.com/bmoscon/cryptofeed/tree/master/examples) for more code samples, the [documentation](https://github.com/bmoscon/cryptofeed/blob/master/docs/README.md)  or the [FAQ](https://github.com/bmoscon/cryptofeed/tree/master/FAQ.md) for some oddities and gotchas.